plone/Products.ATReferenceBrowserWidget/readme.txt

     * show_review_state: allows you to display the workflow state for objects (off by default)

     * show_path: display the relative path (relative to the portal object) of referenced objects

+    * only_for_review_states: items are only referencable if their workflow state matches the ones a specified (default: None = no filtering by workflow state)

     * force_close_on_insert: closes the popup when the user choses insert.
 This overrides the behavior in multiselect mode.